webdevyyannah/LW4-Improving-CNN-Performance-Using-Regularization/README.md

 ### 11. Did the gap between training and validation accuracy decrease?
 Explain.

-Yes, the gap between training and validation accuracy remained very small throughout training, and in many epochs the validation accuracy actually exceeded the training accuracy.
-For example, in Epoch 20, the training accuracy was 0.4260 while the validation accuracy was 0.4700.
-This is a positive sign indicating that the model was not overfitting to the training data.
-The combination of Dropout regularization, Batch Normalization, data augmentation, and the conservative learning rate all contributed to keeping the generalization gap minimal, which is the primary goal of the applied enhancements.
+Yes, not only did the gap decrease — in the improved model, the validation accuracy actually exceeded the training accuracy throughout most of the training run.
+At Epoch 20, the training accuracy was 0.4520 while the validation accuracy was 0.5470, a positive gap of 0.0950 in favor of validation.
+This is a strong indicator that the model was not overfitting to the training data.
+In contrast, the baseline model had a training accuracy of 0.9992 versus validation accuracy of 0.9600, a gap of 0.0392 in favor of training — showing mild overfitting.
+The combination of Dropout regularization, Batch Normalization, data augmentation, and the conservative learning rate of 0.0001 all contributed to keeping the generalization gap not just minimal but actually reversed, which is the ideal outcome of the applied enhancements.

 ---